legendu-net/blog/misc/content/2019-04-28-argparse-tips.markdown

 4. You can check whether an option is defined for a command or not using `'some_option' in args` where `args` is a Namespace object returned by `argparse.parse_args`.
+  So that you can use `args.level if 'level' in args else 'INFO'` to get the value for the option `args.level` with the fallback value `INFO`.
+  You can also convert a Namespace object to a dictionary using the function `vars`, so an even easier way of get the value of an option with a fallback value is use `vars(args).get('level', 'INFO')`.